Iowa Admin. Code r. 199-16.2

 g.
 909.1 Conservation Advertising Expenses.

-(1) This account shall include the cost of labor, materials used, and expenses incurred in advertising activities which primarily inform the customer of the reasons for and methods whereby energy may be conserved and energy consumption reduced by the consumer Include in this account advertising activity relating to the electric utility which is related directly to the company's provision of service to the customer during energy, fuel, and related shortages.
+(1) This account shall include the cost of labor, materials used, and expenses incurred in advertising activities which primarily inform the customer of the reasons for and methods whereby energy may be conserved and energy consumption reduced by the consumer.
+Include in this account advertising activity relating to the electric utility which is related directly to the company's provision of service to the customer during energy, fuel, and related shortages.

 (2) Entries relating to conservation advertising included in this account shall contain or refer to supporting documents which identify the specific advertising message.
 If references are used, copies or scripts of the advertising message shall be readily available to staff, consumer advocate, or any party involved in a discovery proceeding.

-(3) Where conservation advertising is undertaken by an association on behalf of its members or by a holding company on behalf of its subsidiaries, the amount of expense for such advertising charged to any member or subsidiary which is an Iowa electric utility and included in this account shall be determined in accordance with the text of this account as set forth in paragraph 16.2(8)"f."
+(3) Where conservation advertising is undertaken by an association on behalf of its members or by a holding company on behalf of its subsidiaries, the amount of expense for such advertising charged to any member or subsidiary which is an Iowa electric utility and included in this account shall be determined in accordance with the text of this account as set forth in paragraph 16.2(8)"g."

 (4) Labor items related to conservation advertising: